UMT-Recruiting/unitedmasters/README.md

 ## Possible improvements

--The random string generator is 10 characters long and it made up of 26 lower case and 26 upper case letters for a total of 52.
+-The random string generator is 10 characters long and is made up of 26 lower case and 26 upper case letters for a total of 52.
 That makes for a very large number of combinations.
 However, it is possible to get a dup, even with that many combinations.
 I also, briefly, considered using uuid's since those are supposed to always be unique but decided against it.

 -Ideally, I'd like to have each shortened URL have a "last accessed timestamp".
 This would allow shortened urls that haven't been used in x days/months/years to be cleaned up and recycled.